vhscom/after-dark/README.md

 [![Monthly downloads](https://img.shields.io/npm/dm/after-dark.svg?style=flat-square)](https://www.npmjs.com/package/after-dark)

-Installation should complete in a matter of seconds.
+Installation will download and install After Dark, and should complete in a matter of seconds.

-### Help
+### Verifying

-Complete [Online Help](https://vhs.codeberg.page/after-dark/feature/online-help/) documentation included with installation.
+Run the [Release Validator](https://vhs.codeberg.page/after-dark/validate/) to verify your running a PGP-signed release.

 ### Upgrading

 Run the [Upgrade Script](https://vhs.codeberg.page/after-dark/feature/upgrade-script/) to check for updates and upgrade to the latest version.

-### Verification
+### Help

-Run the [Release Validator](https://vhs.codeberg.page/after-dark/validate/) to verify your running a PGP-signed release.
+Full [Online Help](https://vhs.codeberg.page/after-dark/feature/online-help/) documentation included with installation and available for offline use.

 ## License